-^{} msc@mssl.ucl.ac.uk; www.ucl.ac.uk/mssl
+· m.cropper@ucl.ac.uk; www.ucl.ac.uk/mssl

-Besides these studies in physics and cosmology, Euclid will provide a colossal legacy dataset over the whole sky, with optical imaging at 0.2 arcsecond spatial resolution to very faint limits ($R\sim25$ at 10σ), infrared imaging in three bands to similar limits and only slightly worse spatial resolution, and spectra and redshifts of 50 million galaxies to H~19.
+Besides these studies in physics and cosmology, Euclid will provide a colossal legacy dataset over the whole sky, with optical imaging at 0.2 arcsec spatial resolution to very faint limits ( $R\sim25$ at $10\sigma$ ), infrared imaging in three bands to similar limits and only slightly worse spatial resolution, and spectra and redshifts of 25 million galaxies to H $\sim19$ .
 A dataset of this size will be used by scientists worldwide in a wide range of contexts, and it will have huge scientific and public impact.

-This paper discusses the Visible Imager (VIS) on Euclid, as envisaged at the end of the Definition Phase (early-2012), updating the position of earlier phases^{1,2}.
-VIS is complemented by the Near Infrared Spectrometer Photometer (NISP) described in a companion papers3.
-The overall scientific aims of Euclid, an overview of the mission and the translation to instrumental requirements are also available in these proceedings^{4,5} and in the Euclid Red book6.
+This paper discusses the Visible Imager (VIS) on Euclid, as it enters into its construction phase (mid-2014), updating the position of earlier phases.
+VIS is complemented by the Near Infrared Spectrometer Photometer (NISP) described in a companion paper.
+The overall scientific aims of Euclid, an overview of the mission and the translation to instrumental requirements are also available in SPIE proceedings and in the Euclid Red book and Imaging Science Book.